-The Janka hardness test measures how durable a sample of wood or bamboo is against denting and common wear and tear.
-The test uses an 11.28mm steel ball which is forced into a test piece of wood.
+The Janka hardness test measures how durable a wood or bamboo sample is against denting and common wear and tear.
+The test uses an 11.28mm steel ball, which is forced into a test piece of wood.
 It is the force required to embed the steel ball that is measured.
-The results indicate whether a piece of wood is acceptable to be used in a particular building application, but the test is commonly used to determine if a material is suitable for flooring.
+The results indicate whether a piece of wood is acceptable to be used in a particular building application.
+Still, the test is commonly used to determine if a material is suitable for flooring.

-The hardness of wood or bamboo varies depending on the direction of the grain (Bamboo flooring is more durable and tougher than hardwood flooring!).
-Tests that are performed on the surface of a plank, perpendicular to the grain, are called “side hardness” tests, and tests performed on the cut surface of a stump are called “end hardness” tests.
+The hardness of wood or bamboo varies depending on the grain’s direction (Bamboo flooring is more durable and tougher than hardwood flooring!).
+Tests performed on the surface of a plank, perpendicular to the grain, are called “side hardness” tests, and tests performed on the cut surface of a stump are called “end hardness” tests.

 What Exactly do the Results Mean?

 As we mentioned, the Janka hardness test measures the resistance of a sample of wood or bamboo to denting and wear and tear.
-This is important because you want to know your floors are going to be able to stand up to major wear and tear and even sometimes abuse from pets and kids.
+This is important because you want to know your floors will be able to stand up to major wear and tear and even sometimes abuse from pets and kids.
 The higher the number, the more force it takes to embed that little steel ball into the wood or bamboo sample.
 Flooring with a high Janka rating, say between 2,000 and 5,000, means it is very durable.